AIO-Develope/Youtube-Livestream-fetch/README.md

     </div>
 </h1>

 This small script fetches your current YouTube livestream URL from a YouTube channel and can be placed in a JSON file, as demonstrated in this project.
+This script relies on the Google YouTube API and is implemented in Python.

 # Installation
 ```